TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

       ID INT

 You now can run your tests.
 It is important to get your grammar working at this stage.
 Do not move on if you have issues here, since there is a high chance that these issues influence your other tests as well.
 If you experience long running times for your tests, this is most likely caused by an erroneous definition of `LAYOUT`.

-### Context-free Syntax

-Continue with the context-free syntax of the language.
-Use the context-free grammar in the *MiniJava Language Reference Manual* as a reference.
-We recommend to use templates for your context-free syntax definition, since this will give you a head start for the next lab.
-In case you want to use `<` or `>` as symbols inside a template, you can use alternate template brackets `[...]`.

-You need disambiguation constructs to disambiguate your syntax definition.
-You can specify the associativity with attributes `left`, `right`, or `non-assoc`.
-These attributes are added to the end of a rule:

-    context-free syntax

-      Exp.Constr1 = ... {left}

-You can specify precedence in a `context-free priorities` section.
-In this section, you order groups of rules:

-    context-free priorities

-      {
-        Exp.Constr1
-        Exp.Constr2
-      } > { ... } > ...

-You can also define the associativity of a group:

-    context-free priorities

-      { left:
-        Exp.Constr1
-        Exp.Constr2
-      } > { ... } > ...

 ### Comments